-- 3.2.5 Water (LCMS, Optima LCMS grade, or equivalent) - 3.2.6 Methanol (LCMS, Optima LCMS grade, or equivalent) - 3.2.7 Ammonium Formate (LCMS, Optima LCMS grade, or equivalent) - 3.2.8 Ammonium Hydroxide (ACS or higher) - 3.2.9 Ethyl Acetate (ACS or higher) - 3.2.9.10 20% Methanol in water (Reconstitution Solvent) (LCMS, Optima LCMS grade, or equivalent) - 3.2.9.11 LC/MS Needle Rinse (40/40/20: Water/Methanol/Isopropanol or 75% MeOH in water) - 3.2.10 Beta-glucuronidase (BGTurbo) (if run contains urine samples) - 3.2.11 Instant Buffer I (provided with BGTurbo) - 3.2.12 1% HCl in MeOH (if run contains urine samples) - 3.3 Quality Assurance: Reference Materials and Controls - 3.3.1 Internal Controls, and Internal Standards. - 3.3.1.1 Internal standards are prepared by the ToxBox plate manufacturer and contained on the 96 well plate.
+- 3.2.5 Water (LCMS, Optima LCMS grade, or equivalent) - 3.2.6 Methanol (LCMS, Optima LCMS grade, or equivalent) - 3.2.7 Ammonium Formate (LCMS, Optima LCMS grade, or equivalent) - 3.2.8 Ammonium Hydroxide (ACS or higher) - 3.2.9 Ethyl Acetate (ACS or higher) - 3.2.10 20% Methanol in water (Reconstitution Solvent) (LCMS, Optima LCMS grade, or equivalent) - 3.2.11 LC/MS Needle Rinse (40/40/20: Water/Methanol/Isopropanol or 75% MeOH in water) - 3.2.12 Beta-glucuronidase (BGTurbo) (if run contains urine samples) - 3.2.13 Instant Buffer I (provided with BGTurbo) - 3.2.14 1% HCl in MeOH (if run contains urine samples) - 3.3 Quality Assurance: Reference Materials and Controls - 3.3.1 Internal Controls, and Internal Standards. - 3.3.1.1 Internal standards are prepared by the ToxBox plate manufacturer and contained on the 96 well plate.
 If the run contains urine samples, a positive external or internal urine control must also be run. - 3.3.2 A negative control will be run with each extraction.
 If the run contains urine samples, both a blood and urine negative control must be included.
+Urine controls are used for the evaluation of urine samples only.

 - 4.1 Extraction Procedure - 4.1.1 Allow refrigerated or frozen samples and frozen components to reach ambient temperature. - 4.1.2 Urine samples must be hydrolyzed prior to extraction.
-For urine samples/controls only: Add 250 μ l of blank urine to a clean 48 or 96 well plate.
-Add 40 μ l of BGTurbo and 100 μ l of Instant Buffer I to the wells containing urine.
+For urine samples/controls only: Add 250 $\mu$ l of blank urine to a clean 48 or 96 well plate.
+Add 40 $\mu$ l of BGTurbo and 100 $\mu$ l of Instant Buffer I to the wells containing urine.
 Shake the plate for a minimum of 5 minutes at ambient temperature.
-It is recommended (but not required) that you place Parafilm or a rubber mat/cover over the top of the plate prior to shaking. - 4.1.3 Using a calibrated single channel pipette, add 250 μ L of blank blood into the appropriate wells of the analytical plate to wells containing internal positive and negative controls.
+It is recommended (but not required) that you place Parafilm or a rubber mat/cover over the top of the plate prior to shaking. - 4.1.3 Using a calibrated single channel pipette, add 250 $\mu$ L of blank blood into the appropriate wells of the analytical plate to wells containing internal positive and negative controls.
 Pipette the appropriate sample/case blood into the appropriate wells containing only internal standards.
-For urine samples/controls: after shaking, transfer 250 μ l of the urine mix to the appropriate wells containing only internal standard on the analytical plate. - 4.1.4 Pipette $250~\mu L$ of 0.5~M ammonium hydroxide buffer into all wells in use on the analytical (standards) plate. - 4.1.5 Place plate on shaking incubator at approximately 900 rpm for approximately 15 minutes.
+For urine samples/controls: after shaking, transfer 250 $\mu$ l of the urine mix to the appropriate wells containing only internal standard on the analytical plate. - 4.1.4 Pipette 250 $\mu L$ of 0.5 M ammonium hydroxide buffer into all wells in use on the analytical (standards) plate. - 4.1.5 Place plate on shaking incubator at approximately 900 rpm for approximately 15 minutes.

-Toxicology Analytical Methods

-Toxicology AM #25: Blood and Urine

-Multi-Drug Screen by LCMS-QQQ
+Toxicology Analytical Methods Toxicology AM #25: Blood and Urine Multi-Drug Screen by LCMS-QQQ Revision 18 Issue Date: 12/15/2023 Issuing Authority: Quality Manager